softchris/golang-book/01-basics/04-conversions/README.md

 ## Parse string to int

-There's another way to convert a string to a int.
+There's another way to convert a string to an int.
 That's by using the `ParseInt()` method.
 It does more than converting though, it does two things in fact:

 - **base**, you can select according to what base to interpret the number as.
 - **size**, bit size, from 0 to 64.